fusion809/NixOS-configs/README.md

 * `rollback` will roll back your system to the previous generation.

 # nixpkgs
+## Antigravity package
+Essentially just a copy of the `antigravity` package in [NixOS/nixpkgs](https://github.com/NixOS/nixpkgs) with shell/hyprland/updates auto-updating it.

 ## Marvin package
 [The Marvin package](/nixpkgs/marvin/) is essentially just a copy of the `marvin` package in [NixOS/nixpkgs](https://github.com/NixOS/nixpkgs); I keep it as an overlay just so that I can more easily update it to the latest version when a new release comes out.
 I do update it in [NixOS/nixpkgs](https://github.com/NixOS/nixpkgs), too, but it can take a month for my PRs to be merged.